sentemon/Challenges/README.md

-# CSharpChallenges
+# Challenges
-This repository contains my C# solutions to coding challenges from [CodeWars](https://www.codewars.com/) and [LeetCode](https://leetcode.com/), organized chronologically with task descriptions and source code files.
+This repository contains my solutions to coding challenges from [CodeWars](https://www.codewars.com/) and [LeetCode](https://leetcode.com/), organized chronologically with task descriptions and source code files.